-The RIFM PNEC is $0.1524\,\mu g/L$.
-The revised PEC/PNECs for EU and NA are < 1; therefore, the material does not present a risk to the aquatic environment at the current reported volumes of use.
+The RIFM PNEC is 0.4151 μ g/L. The revised PEC/PNECs for EU and NA: not applicable.
+The material was cleared at the screening-level and therefore does not present a risk to the aquatic environment at the current reported volumes of use.